A National Plan for Play

 How will be do this?

-Commencing in February 2026, Play Australia will lead a series of summits to drive understanding and engagement of all stakeholders to establish a shared vision and blueprint for progress.
+Commencing in February 2026, Play Australia will lead a series of summits and key stakeholder meetings and discussion groups to drive understanding and engagement of all stakeholders to establish a shared vision and blueprint for play in Australia.
+To do this we have to undertake a journey of exploration - we have to start to being everyone together to see what is happening internationally for play,

-The first round of summits will commence in February 2026 and will feature Dr Naomi Lott.
+The first round of summits commenced in February 2026 and featured Dr Naomi Lott.
 Naomi will be supporting us to look at the UNCRC and the right to play and how we build a framework for play using a rights based approach.
-We will commence exploring vision and frameworks.
-This first set of summits sets the foundation for future work.
-Naomi will be joined by Play Australia CEO, Robyn Monro Miller who will share her findings from her 8 week Churchill Fellowship looking at international approaches to play policy and strategy across 7 countries and 20 cities.
+We commenced exploring vision and frameworks.
+This first set of summits set the foundation for future work.
+Naomi was joined by Play Australia CEO, Robyn Monro Miller who shared her findings from her 8 week Churchill Fellowship looking at international approaches to play policy and strategy across 8 countries and 18 cities and towns.

-In August, a second round of Summits will feature more keynotes and champions of play, along with key stakeholders in the Australian play sector.
-In this series we will be doing a deeper dive into the current state of play in Australia.
-This will be looking at current initiatives, barriers, mapping the way forward and reviewing our earlier work.
+In August, a second round of Summits will feature more keynotes Scott McKenzie from Sport NZ sharing with us their Playbourhood Initiatives and how play is being embedded across participating local governments, along with key stakeholders in the Australian play sector.
+In this series we will be be doing a deeper dive into current initiatives, barriers, and the way forward, reviewing our earlier work and the questions that arose from the 1st series of summits.
+We are asking all participants to review the first report and give some thought to the questions raised.

 In October, Dr Wendy Russell, will join us from the UK, for a series of events exploring Play Sufficiency and Spatial Justice.
 Wendy has been a key member of the research team for Play Sufficiency in Wales and England.
 This will cover what a plan needs to have to be actionable and how we identify and address play deserts.